 This is the district that houses a Pinacoteca and art Academy famed throughout the world.
-This artsy neighborhood with its narrow, cobbled streets boasting a dense concentration of antique shops, galleries, showrooms and prestigious locations, exudes a truly alluring, bohemian aura year-round.
-During the Fuorisalone, Brera offers a high-profile events calendar, featuring several of the world’s most prestigious brands, and focuses on attracting a design savvy, culturally oriented public.
+This artsy neighbourhood with its narrow, cobbled streets boasting a dense concentration of antique shops, galleries, showrooms and prestigious locations, exudes a truly alluring, bohemian aura year-round.
+During the Fuorisalone, Brera offers a high-profile events calendar, featuring several of the world’s most prestigious brands, and focuses on attracting a design-savvy, culturally oriented public.
 Brera Design District is a territorial marketing project promoting excellence and commercial real estate development and it’s one of Milan Design Week‘s top spots.

-Although Tortona is the name of a single street, during the Fuorisalone the events in its neighboring area – namely the one lying behind the Navigli, known for its “viby” atmosphere – multiply.
+Although Tortona is the name of a single street, during the Fuorisalone the events in its neighbouring area – namely the one lying behind the Navigli, known for its “vibey” atmosphere – multiply.
 The area, home to former warehouses and factories, becomes a major display platform featuring a slew of futuristic, original and experimental events targeted, according to the organizers, at creating a truly knockout effect.
 Big names and loads of emerging talents create an urban workshop of contemporary design.
 Design Week in Tortona promotes various events spread over some of the most important hotels and recently renowned open spaces.
 It’s at Tortona that we find the SUPERSTUDIO, the iconic place of design in Milan, the pioneer of the Fuorisalone phenomenon in the district, the most visited and sought-after place of the Tortona District since 2000.
-With SUPERDESIGN SHOW project, according to the original format “less fair and more museum”, Superstudio pursues its mission on quality, excellence, research.
+With SUPER DESIGN SHOW project, according to the original format “less fair and more museum”, Superstudio pursues its mission on quality, excellence, research.
 The next edition of Gisella Borioli‘s project with the art director Giulio Cappellini follows the usual ONLY THE BEST mission with particular attention to the TECH&GREEN theme.

 The formerly abandoned 9 spaces of the Magazzini Raccordati in via Ferrante Aporti, once home to important local warehouses, provide visitors with a visually evocative experience.
 Under the rough tracks and characteristic vaults of the Milan’s Stazione Centrale creativity – a specific focus on design from the Netherlands and Belgium – takes centre stage featuring an eclectic mix of contemporary design by showcasing both emerging as well as established brands.
 Projects in the area are curated and powered by the international design organisation Ventura together with local association Centrale District, spread over the core areas of Centrale Railway Station and the nearby area of Repubblica.
 It has been announced that for the 2019 edition of the Fuorisalone, Ventura Projects and Grandi Stazioni have joined forces to devote the spaces of Magazzini Raccordati, within the Centrale District, to the world of fashion.
 This means, a whole year featuring fashion parades, exhibitions, cultural events and shootings.

 Aptly named 5vie after the “five streets” that form the area, the district is simultaneously one of the city’s oldest but also emerging districts.
 The area spans from the Pinacoteca Ambrosiana, up to the Basilica of Sant’Ambrogio and the church of San Satiro, where Bramante worked.
 One of Milan’s least touristy and best-kept secrets, the area participates officially in Design Week with a triple circuit consisting of showrooms displaying the latest in design, old artisan workshops where you can admire traditional handicrafts (in particular in via San Maurillio and via Santa Marta) and a cultural itinerary featuring museums, churches, cloisters, archaeological sites and breathtaking inner courtyards.
 5vie District involves a cultural and territorial marketing project to promote Milan’s Old Town.
-This is one of the mian attractions for young designers during Milan Design Week.
+This is one of the main attractions for young designers during Milan Design Week.

 This is the basis of what you can expect from ISaloni 2019 and Milan Design Week, but Milan has a lot more to offer.
-You can enjoy these events, but you should also enjoy the city and that’s why we want you to present a complete Milan City Guide for your enjoyment wether you’re there during Milan Design Week or not.
+You can enjoy these events, but you should also enjoy the city and that’s why we want you to present a complete Milan City Guide for your enjoyment whether you’re there during Milan Design Week or not.

 The Mandarin Oriental Milan offers luxury accommodation a short walk from the fashionable Milan’s fashion boutiques.
 The property features a restaurant on-site with 2 Michelin stars and meeting facilities.
 Set in a complex of 5 connected 18th-century buildings, all rooms and suites are air-conditioned and designed by Antonio Citterio, modern décor and taco floors.
 They offer views of the courtyard or the street, and some offer views of Milan’s Cathedral.
 Perfect for relaxing after a day in Milan Design Week right?

 Settled in an 18th-century edifice, the Bulgari hotel will make you feel right at home in the heart of Milan.
 It’s impossible not to fall under the charm of the ideal setting.
 The friendly staff will give you the impression of being welcomed in a luxury private residence.
 All rooms and suites are so elegant and combine modern design, polished lines and luxurious details.
-The centerpiece of the Bulgari hotel is probably their private garden, an oasis of tranquillity.
-A perfect place to enjoy an aperitif alla milanese.
+The centrepiece of the Bulgari hotel is probably their private garden, an oasis of tranquillity.
+A perfect place to enjoy an aperitif, alla Milanese.
 For some downtime away from the hustle and bustle, guests can retreat to the stunning spa for a swim.
 Sounds good after a long day of exploring the city during Milan Design Week, right?

-The excellence of the services offered by this hotel, along with its strategic location in the heart of the fashion district and the most important city hubs, make the Carlton one of the structures favorite by many tourists, but it is its attention to privacy to have gained the trust of major international personalities, from the world of finance to that of music and fashion.
+The excellence of the services offered by this hotel, along with its strategic location in the heart of the fashion district and the most important city hubs, make the Carlton one of the structures favourite by many tourists, but it is its attention to privacy to have gained the trust of major international personalities, from the world of finance to that of music and fashion.
 The Guest Book at the Carlton and at the whole Baglioni Hotel group really has few equals.
 The whole project was designed by the Spagnulo & Partners Studio.
 A relaxing and cosy option for Milan Design Week.

 From the outside, Palazzo Parigi Hotel & Grand Spa looks like any of Milan’s modern office buildings — glassy windows, metal frame, business style.
 Just take a deep breath and walk inside.
 If the magnificent Murano glass chandelier doesn’t blow your mind, then the “I wanna wear a ballgown and traipse down this luscious marble staircase” will.
 Palazzo Parigi is neoclassical luxe with a French twist throughout its ten floors.
 Its vibe is cosmopolitan and stylish, shown off by its staff, a well-heeled team of polyglots straight from the runway.
-Location is key: Turn the corner, and you’re in the Fashion Quadrangle, the very epicenter of Milan’s finest.
+Location is key: Turn the corner, and you’re in the Fashion Quadrangle, the very epicentre of Milan’s finest.
 The perfect spot for you to stay during Milan Design Week.

 With a rooftop spa and spacious rooms with classic design and luxurious furnishings, Hotel Principe Di Savoia is located 100 meters from Milan’s Repubblica Metro and Railway Station.
 Rooms at Hotel Principe Di Savoia are decorated with traditional dark wood furnishings and luxurious fabrics.
 The spa has a sauna, a hammam and a pool with frescoes.
-Principe Di Savoia’s attentive staff can book tickets and provide a free limousine service to the city center.
+Principe Di Savoia’s attentive staff can book tickets and provide a free limousine service to the city centre.
 The ideal place to stay during the Milan Design Week 2019.

 In all of its 81 rooms and 25 suites, the Park Hyatt Milano offers luxury and serenity in the form of clean design and quiet comfort.
 Park deluxe executive king rooms feature fruit baskets and your choice of mineral waters, while a Park terrace suite boasts gorgeous views of Milan from a private terrace.
 You’ll never go hungry with mouth-watering, on-site dining options like Michelin-starred Restaurant VUN, where you can enjoy a multicourse tasting menu unlike any you’ve ever tried.
 For breakfast, La Cupola features daily selections of croissants and fresh juices.
 A lovely place to stay during Milan Design Week, right?